-Upon approval, we will complete a direct deposit or mail a cheque.
+Upon approval, we will complete a direct deposit.

 Your project may be selected for review as part of our annual audit.

 What is the selection process?

 Applications received during the application window will be assessed on a merit basis according to evaluation criteria established by the TVC Program, as listed below.